shan-emacs/emacs-packages-mirrors/melpa/save-visited-files-readme.txt

 off the saving of files, you need to run (turn-off-save-visited-files-mode)

 Changelog:
+1.6
+ * Fix bug to add hooks after loading files, otherwise it's possible for your save file to be overwritten first.
 1.5
  * Fix bug where save-visited-files-restore would error if save-visited-files-location is nonexistent.